hai-vr/lightbox-viewer/index.md

 If Post Processing is not installed, you can press *Install Post-processing*.
 This lets you test color grading, bloom, and other effects.

+Use the *Post Processing* checkbox to turn it on and off.

 <video controls width="816" autostart="false">
     <source src="https://hai-vr.github.io/lightbox-viewer/videos/sx_2022-05-16_07-27-19_5hudaArHip.mp4" type="video/mp4">
 </video>